One Church. One City. One Purpose.

 The Word became flesh and blood and moved into the neighborhood.

-Focused on fostering, mentoring and transforming communities.
+Focused on uniting, fostering and transforming communities.

-Together, we can ensure that foster children and families have the love and support they need, children are being mentored to become the next generation of leaders, and neighborhoods provide a better quality of life by transforming into safe and prosperous communities.
+1HOPE believes in the power of the Churches of Kenosha and their collective ability to unify, gather, pray, and serve together.
+United, we can ensure that foster children and families have the love and support they need, children are being mentored to become the next generation of leaders, and neighborhoods provide a better quality of life by transforming into safe and prosperous communities.

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.